-Yellow kitchen cabinets will make for an energetic addition to your cook space, but you don't want them to take over your entire space.
-Here, Elizabeth of College Housewife transforms this rental using a two-tone kitchen color idea to ensure that the yellow cabinets are striking but not overpowering.
+Adding yellow cabinets will really energize your cook space.
+Here, Elizabeth of College Housewife transforms a rental kitchen using a two-tone cabinet color idea to ensure that the yellow shade doesn't overpower the entire design.

-Take yourself away to sunnier climates by opting for a Mediterranean style cook space that features open shelving and a solid wood countertop.
-The ochre yellow kitchen designed by Studio Shamshiri is reminiscent of the setting sun in Italy and looks perfect matched with walnut decor and earthy ceramics.
+Dreaming of moving away to a sunnier locale?
+Opt for a Mediterranean-style kitchen that features open shelving and a solid wood countertop.
+This ochre yellow cook space designed by Studio Shamshiri is reminiscent of the setting sun in Italy and perfectly matches the dark wood accents and earthy ceramics.

-We're lusting over this clever tone-on-tone kitchen design which features shelving that has been color matched to the walls.
-Again, channeling an Italian coastal vibe, the warm shade brings vibrance to the walls while the lighter ceiling keeps the space feeling airy.
-Someone pass us the olives please.
+We're lusting over this clever tone-on-tone design by deVOL Kitchens that features shelving painted the same color as the yellow walls.
+Again, channeling an Italian coastal vibe, the warm shade brings a vibrant energy into the space while the white ceiling adds balance.
+Someone pass us the olives, please.

 Instead of covering an entire wall, think outside the box with your kitchen color idea.
 It's all about being different, folks.
 Hendricks Churchill framed the windows, doorways, and ceiling with a soft yellow border, softening the effect of the statement cabinets, which have been painted in the same color.
 Clever.